 The first step on the path to lowering your eye pressure naturally is to lower your insulin levels.
 Insulin can cause your eye pressure to increase.
-So it’s wise to avoid sugary and carbohydrate-heavy foods such as sodas, starches, sweets and breads.
-A change in your diet can make a big difference in not only your eye health, but your overall health as well.
-Isn’t it worth giving up some of the foods you love in order to protect your vision?
+So it’s wise to avoid sugary and carbohydrate-heavy foods such as sodas, starches, sweets and bread.
+A change in your diet can make a big difference in not only your eye health, but in your overall health as well.
+Isn’t it worth giving up, or at least cutting back on, some of the foods you love in order to protect your vision?

 Just as you reduce stress to reduce your blood pressure, you should try reducing stress in order to reduce your eye pressure as elevated levels of stress have been linked with elevated eye pressure.
 Physicians report that stress is a rising concern for people in all types of jobs.
 People fight stress in many different ways.
 Some proven methods are deep breathing exercises, yoga, walking, or even spending time with your family.
 Find the stress reliever that works the best with your lifestyle.